JhanXXX/JhanXXX.github.io/_pages/about.md

 ## About Me

-Currently, I am pursuing my Master's degree in Transport and Geoinformation Technology at KTH Royal Institute of Technology (2024-2026).
-I completed my bachelor's degree in Civil Engineering at Tongji University (2019-2024), where I also undertook a one-year German language program and completed a minor in Artificial Intelligence.
-Outside of academics, I am a freestyle dancer.
+I'm pursuing my Master's degree in Transport and Geoinformation Technology at KTH Royal Institute of Technology.
+I completed my Bachelor's degree in Civil Engineering (track: Geotechnical Engineering) at Tongji University, where I also undertook a one-year German language program and completed a minor in Artificial Intelligence.
+Outside of academics, I'm also a dancer experienced in choreography, on-stage performance, and freestyle battles.

-I am actively seeking opportunities to contribute to exciting and challenging research projects related to transportation as a PhD student.
+I'm actively seeking opportunities to contribute to exciting and challenging research projects related to transportation or geoinformatics as a PhD student.
+I am expected to graduate from KTH in June 2026.

 ## Education

-- **KTH Royal Institute of Technology** (2024-2026)
+- **KTH Royal Institute of Technology** (Aug 2024 - Jun 2026)

   Master's Student in Transport and Geoinformation Technology; KTH Scholarship Awardee (2-Year).

-- **Tongji University** (2019-2024)
+- **Tongji University** (Sep 2019 - Jul 2024)

   Bachelor's Degree in Civil Engineering; Minor in Aritificial Intelligence.